+Caps of Love is a success!
 You wouldn’t think a seemingly meaningless bottle cap could make such a difference for someone in the community.
-But members of the Saint Leo University family have demonstrated how it can after a bunch of them pile up.
+But members of the Saint Leo University family are demonstrating how it can after a bunch of them pile up.

-For the past few years, the school has been involved in the Caps of Love program, a national, 501(c)3nonprofit based in West Palm Beach, Fla. that works with organizations to help collect plastic bottle caps and other plastics.
+St. Leo’s involvement in the Caps of Love program began a few years ago.
+It’s a national, 501(c) nonprofit based in West Palm Beach.
+The group works with organizations to help collect plastic bottle caps and other plastics.
 It was originally founded in 2008.
 The proceeds raised from recycling these caps are then used to purchase wheelchairs for disabled children and young adults up to age 21.
 Plus, raising awareness about recycling and keeping plastics out of landfills are a big part of the effort as well.

 From an Idea to an Overwhelming Success